Aside from my main research, I am collaborating on a few other exciting projects.

 I am collaborating with the Kalahari Meerkat Project (in particular Prof. Tim Clutton-Brock and Dr. Frank Groenewould from Univ.
 Cambrdige) on developing individual-based models of meerkat (Suricata suricatta) group dynamics.

 This project is part of an European Research Council Advanced Grant to Prof. Clutton-Brock.

 I am leading an large-scale review of studies on population dynamics of vertebrates (currently focused on mammals) to answer the following main question: Do studies linking population dynamics of terrestrial vertebrates to climate reflect, in terms of what ecoregions and taxa are studied, the predictions of ecoregions and species vulnerability to climate change?
-Thanks to the had work of all collaborators, we have reviewed available information on climate-demography relationships for the > 5,000 extant mammal species.
-Wejust finished a writing retreat to draft a final version of the review!
+Thanks to the hard work of all collaborators, we have reviewed available information on climate-demography relationships for the > 5,000 extant mammal species.
+Our results are available on bioRxiv.